6 Dimensions of Data Quality, Examples, and Measurement

 • b.
 Completeness Check – Null Attribute Example

-Even though you have all the customer records, some of the attributes in the customer records might be missing values.
-For example, each customer record must have a name, email address, and phone.
-However, the phone number or the email ID might be missing in some of the customer records.
+Even though you have all the customer records, some attributes within those records might be missing values.
+For example, each customer record should include a name, email address, and phone number.
+However, the phone number or email address might be missing in some of the records.

 • c.
 Completeness Check – Missing Reference Data Example